virtual-labs/exp-francis-turbine.-iitk/experiment/aim.md

-### To study the performance of a Francis Turbine and draw operating characteristics of Francis Turbine
+<b> To study the performance of a Francis Turbine and draw operating characteristics of Francis Turbine</b>